simonzhang00/ripser-plusplus/README.md

 Note: Ripser is very slow (e.g. celegans will take 3-4 minutes to run on Ripser) on these datasets, while Ripser++ will run in seconds on a 32 GB device memory Tesla V100 GPU, so please be patient when the run.sh script runs.

-After every command in run.sh has ran, check in your build folder the new directory: run_results.
+After every command in run.sh has ran, check in your build directory the new directory: run_results.
 In that directory should be the files (dataset).gpu.barcodes and (dataset).cpu.barcodes for all datasets. (e.g. celegans.gpu.barcodes and celegans.cpu.barcodes) where (dataset).gpu.barcodes are the barcodes of Ripser++ on dataset and (dataset).cpu.barcodes is the profiling of Ripser on (dataset).
 If you would like to store the profiling results as well, open run.sh and append to the end of each command that runs ripser++: `2> (dataset).gpu.prof` and `2> (dataset).cpu.prof` to the command that runs ripser.

 e.g.
 ```